Dantevg/DvgApps/Read global.md

 Read is a global program, that means you can access it from anyehere on your computer, like `edit`, `ls`, `mv` and `cp`.
 It lets you read a file.
 Just read.
 No editing and such.

-And as a nice ~~little~~ addition, if you have an advanced computer, you can make readme files with color markup!
+And as a nice addition, if you have an advanced computer, you can make readme files with color markup!

 ### Usage
 To use normal read mode, type anywhere in the console: